What to do when you get sick in your first 90 days

 - The plan.
 “Taking today to rest” is a plan.
 “I might try to work a little” is not a plan and worries your manager.

-That’s it.
-Send it and then stop managing the office.
+Send it.
+Then stop managing the office.

 The thing to absolutely not do

-Your manager would much rather you take a real day off than send low-quality output pretending everything is fine.
+Your manager would rather you take a real day than send low-quality output pretending everything is fine.
 “I worked through it” is not the badge you think it is in your first year.
 “I took the day, came back clear-headed Wednesday, and shipped the thing” is a better story.

-How many days is normal?
+How many days is normal

 What to do while you’re out